 It will come as no surprise when I tell you where this story is heading…yes, you guessed it we got stuck!!
 When you see all of the other tour buses and vehicles passing by with extremely large winter tires, it becomes obvious that our attempt to clamber through the snow packed roads in our shuttle bus leans on the side of stupidity rather than smart thinking.
 But we are not the guides and it was all part of the adventure.

 The first time we got stuck we were able to get away but instead of turning around and making our way back to the main road, Albert decided to make another attempt.
 It was one of those situations that you had to be there to believe it but try to picture a mini-bus taking a running start trying to push through a wall of snow and repeatedly doing this until finally breaking through only to get stuck on the other side.
 When I say stuck, I mean literally stuck in the middle of nowhere and our vehicles wheels were just spinning.

-Various vehicles passed by with many trying to help and despite several attempts to pull us out using rope that simply snapped, we noticed the weather beginning to deteriorate.
-Stuck in the heart of Iceland’s arctic tundra with a snow storm rapidly approaching was not the place to be.
-Fortunately another tour bus offered to give us a ride to a nearby town while Albert and other onlookers waited for a tractor to come and plough the road.
+Various vehicles passed by with many trying to help and despite several attempts to pull us out using a rope that simply snapped, we noticed the weather beginning to deteriorate.
+Stuck in the heart of Iceland’s arctic tundra with a snowstorm rapidly approaching was not the place to be.
+Fortunately, another tour bus offered to give us a ride to a nearby town while Albert and other onlookers waited for a tractor to come and plow the road.